The Millennium (Seinfeld): Plot

 Kramer and Newman are planning rival millennium parties.
 Newman's party is called "Newmannium".
-Fearing all his friends will go to Newmannium, Kramer accepts an offer to co-host Newmannium instead, under the condition that they do not invite Jerry.
+Fearing all his friends will go to Newmannium, Kramer accepts an offer to co-host Newmannium instead, but Newman insists that they do not invite Jerry.
 However, moved by loyalty to Jerry, Kramer resurrects his own party and gets Elaine to come.
-Newman lets Jerry come to Newmannium in exchange for Elaine's presence.
-Jerry points out to Newman that since he booked Newmannium for the Millennium new year, the hotel would have scheduled it on December 31, 2000 due to there being no year zero, while millennium celebrations are held almost universally on December 31, 1999, making Newman's party a year late.
+Newman decides to allow Jerry to come to Newmannium to ensure that Elaine will be there.
+Jerry points out to Newman that since he booked Newmannium for the Millennium new year, the hotel would have scheduled it on December 31, 2000, due to there being no year zero, while millennium celebrations are held almost universally on December 31, 1999, making Newman's party a year late.

-After a subpar date, Jerry notices his girlfriend, Valerie, has moved his number from number 7 to 9 on her speed dial.
-He takes her on an extravagant date to get his speed dial "ranking" boosted up to 1.
-Her domineering stepmom demands Jerry surrender the number 1 spot.
-When Valerie hears of this, she takes her stepmom off speed dial altogether.
-Her stepmom instigates trouble by putting Jerry on her speed dial.
-Valerie has Jerry negotiate to get himself off her stepmom's speed dial in exchange for Valerie putting her back on her speed dial, but the stepmom only concedes to hiding Jerry's number in her emergency speed dials.
-Later, she's poisoned by eating the desiccant-contaminated salsa.
-When Valerie calls poison control, Jerry answers.
-Valerie is disgusted at this and hangs up.
+After a sub-par date, Jerry notices his girlfriend, Valerie, has moved his number on her speed dial from number 7 to 9.
+He takes her on an extravagant date and is rewarded by getting his speed dial "ranking" boosted up to 1.
+Valerie's domineering stepmom is furious that she's lost her number 1 spot and puts Jerry on her speed dial.
+When Valerie sees that, she takes her stepmom off her speed dial altogether.
+Valerie gets Jerry to negotiate to get himself off her stepmom's speed dial in exchange for Valerie restoring her, but her stepmom only concedes to hiding Jerry's number as one of her emergency speed dials.
+After her stepmom is poisoned by eating the desiccant-contaminated salsa, Valerie uses the phone to call poison control.
+When Jerry answers, Valerie hangs up in disgust.

 Production

 The table read for the episode was held on March 5, 1997, and filming took place on March 11.

 The fans cavorting with the bodysuit-clad George were played by Seinfeld writers Steve Koren, Gregg Kavet, Andy Robin, and Spike Feresten.
 Cut material from the episode included a callback to "The Comeback": When George is talking about getting fired, Kramer asks "Is Steinbrenner married?", prompting George to angrily shoot back "I'm not saying I had sex with his wife!"
-The scenes with Jerry and Valerie’s mother parody The Graduate.
+The scenes with Jerry and Valerie’s stepmother parody The Graduate.